 Note: Values are rounded to the nearest one hundred.
-The 2023 values are based on current RRCA accounting procedures at the Guide Rock location.
-2023 values are not finalized by the RRCA.
-2024 Forecast values are computed at the Guide Rock location.
-The provisional 2023 balances for each District reflect the management actions taken in 2023.
+The 2024 values are based on current RRCA accounting procedures at the Hardy location.
+2024 values are not finalized by the RRCA.
+2025 Forecast values are computed at the Hardy location.
+The provisional 2024 balances for each District reflect the management actions taken in 2024.

-Summary of the Short-Term Forecast for 2024
+Summary of the Short-Term Forecast for 2025

-Nebraska's 2024 compliance will be measured by the five-year average upstream of Hardy which is projected to be in excess of 10,000 acre-feet positive, and the additional two-year test upstream of Guide Rock will be applicable and is projected to be less than 5,000 acre-feet.
-Therefore, the Districts are projected to have Compact Call Year obligations for 2024 up to the volumes outlined in Table 8.
-By January 31, 2024, each District will inform NeDNR of the management actions they intend to take to ensure compliance, and then NeDNR will evaluate whether the planned management actions are sufficient to ensure compliance, as described in the IMPs.
+Nebraska's 2025 compliance will be measured by the five-year average upstream of Hardy which is projected to be less than 10,000 acre-feet positive, and the additional two-year test upstream of Guide Rock will be applicable and is projected to be less than 0 acre-feet.
+Therefore, the Districts are projected to have Compact Call Year obligations for 2025 up to the volumes outlined in Table 9.
+By January 31, 2025, each District will inform NeDNR of the management actions they intend to take to ensure compliance, and then NeDNR will evaluate whether the planned management actions are sufficient to ensure compliance, as described in the IMPs.

-Table 8.
+Table 9.
 Forecast of potential management actions for each District to comply with IMP requirements.